LisaYoungUIUC/astro_figures_code/README.md

 This is (most of) the python code used to generate figures and analysis in Young et al 2022, ApJ 933, 90.
-The Bayesian analysis of CO isotopic line ratios using RADEX is found in my other repository [https://github.com/LisaYoungUIUC/mcmc_radex](url).
+The Bayesian analysis of CO isotopic line ratios using RADEX is found in my other repository mcmc_radex.

 @ARTICLE{2022ApJ...933...90Y,
        author = {{Young}, Lisa M. and {Meier}, David S. and {Crocker}, Alison and {Davis}, Timothy A. and {Topal}, Sel{\c{c}}uk},